-Ovarian cancer is the eighth most common cancer in Australia, and yet it is one of least talked about.
+Ovarian cancer is the eighth most common cancer in Australia, and yet it is one of the least talked about.
 Many women don’t know the risks or warning signs.

 During the month of February, we are proudly wearing the teal ribbon and sharing our insights for a better understanding of ovarian cancer, and to show our support for patients who have been diagnosed.